Zeddy-Forreal/custom-video-player/README.md

 ## ✨ Features

+- 📂 **File Upload** — Click "Browse files" or "Open" to load any video from your device
-- 🎯 **Drag & Drop** — Drop any video file directly onto the player to load it instantly
+- 🖱️ **Drag & Drop** — Drag a video file directly onto the player to load it instantly
 - ▶️ **Full Playback Controls** — Play, pause, seek, skip ±5s and ±10s
 - 🔊 **Volume Control** — Smooth hover-to-expand volume slider with mute toggle
 - ⚡ **Playback Speed** — 0.25× to 2× speed selection